Skip to main content

 • Is agency approval needed?

-While sponsors expect principal investigators (PI) to complete projects by the stipulated end date, occasionally extra time is needed.
-A no-cost extension gives the PI extra time to complete the scope and objectives of the project without additional funds being provided by the sponsor.
+While sponsors expect principal investigators (PIs) to complete projects by the stipulated end date, additional time may occasionally be needed.
+A no-cost extension gives the PI extra time to complete the project’s scope and objectives without additional funds from the sponsor.
 Although requests may not be made for the sole purpose of spending remaining funds, you may expend remaining funds during the no-cost extension period.
-In the event your request is not approved, costs incurred after the end date would not be allowable.
+If your request is not approved, costs incurred after the end date are not allowable.

 The justification for the request must include:

-• Information regarding the current project end date to the expected new end date
+• Information regarding the current project end date and the expected new end date

 • The amount of additional time requested